Oatmeal Cherry Chocolate Chip Cookies

 - As with most cookie recipes, have your butter and eggs at room temperature.
 This makes for easy incorporation.

-- I recommend mixing by hand, but if you need to use a mixer, the paddle attachment is the best option.
-When making cookies, you don’t want to use a whisk attachment as it will incorporate too make air and make the cookies cakey, not chewy.
+- PRO-Tip: Mixing by hand or using the paddle attachment on your stand mixer are the best options.
+When making cookies, you don’t want to use a whisk attachment as it will incorporate too much air and make the cookies cakey, not chewy.

 - Have the dough well mixed before adding in the chocolate and cherries.